Greensill Bank: Insolvency administrator should get 250 million euros - Breaking Latest News

 However, Frege’s services will cost the creditors quite a bit.
 The insolvency administrator, together with his law firm CMS Hasche Sigle and numerous other law firms in England and Australia, will receive around 250 million euros for the insolvency proceedings.
 Business Insider learned this from several sources that decide on the amount.

 What is the composition of the insolvency administrator’s fee?
 It basically depends on the amount of the insolvency estate.
 The principle is: the more money the administrator gets out for the creditors, the higher his remuneration.
-The share is staggered: from the first 25,000 euros there is 40 percent, from the next 50,000 then 25 percent, from 50 million euros upwards the administrator is still entitled to 0.5 percent of the insolvency estate.
+The share is staggered: 40 percent of the first 25,000 euros, 25 percent of the next 50,000, and from 50 million euros upwards the administrator is entitled to 0.5 percent of the insolvency estate.
 Creditors have registered claims of around four billion euros with Greensill.

 Insolvency proceedings are expected to last 15 years